needle-mirror/com.unity.package-manager-ui/Documentation/package-manager-ui.md

  3. Click the **Update to X.X.X** button.
 When the progress bar finishes, the new package version information appears in the Details pane and any new functionality is available.

 ## Advanced package topics
-This section provides more advanced information about the package registry and the manifest files but you don't need to know anything about these topics to install, remove, disable, and update packages.
+This section provides more advanced information about the package manifest file but you don't need to know anything about these topics to install, remove, disable, and update packages.

 A Unity package contains a [package manifest file](#PackManManifestsPackage) in addition to the contents (Assets, Shaders, Textures, plug-ins, icons and scripts).
 The package manifest tells Unity how to display its information page in the Package Manager window and how to install the package in the project.